enketo/enketo-express/README.md

 This takes several shortcuts.
 Do not use for production!

 1. Install [Vagrant](http://docs.vagrantup.com/v2/installation/index.html) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
-2. Clone this repository
-3. Clone git submodules with `git submodule update --init --recursive` from  project folder
-4. Run `vagrant up` and wait until it completes \*
+2. Run `vagrant up` from project folder and wait until it completes \*
-5. Log in to the VM with `vagrant ssh` and run `cd /vagrant && npm start`
+3. Log in to the VM with `vagrant ssh` and run `cd /vagrant && npm start`

-5. The app should now be running on [localhost:8006](http://localhost:8006).
+The app should now be running on [localhost:8006](http://localhost:8006).
 You can test the API in a different console window with:
 ```curl --user enketorules: -d "server_url=https://ona.io/enketo&form_id=widgets" http://localhost:8006/api/v2/survey```.

 _\* sometimes `vagrant up` fails for reasons beyond our control - e.g. if external resources are temporarily unavailable.
 Try running `vagrant reload --provision` to resolve this._